bhargavpanth/protocols/osi.md

 I might preface that one of the things you may way to know is that the Network Interface Controller/Network Card (NIC) sits in this layer.
 When a packet is sent to your machine, it is the job of the NIC to fetch the packet and check if it's meant to be sent to you or not.

 Like I mentioned, there is very little for a backend engineer to do at this layer.
-No particular bottlenecks can be easily diagnosed with backend engineering skillsets.
+No particular bottlenecks can be easily diagnosed with backend engineering skill-sets.
 Although, for those who are interested in packet sniffing or doing some kind of security testing, it might be worth deep diving a little bit more.

 ### Datalink layer